 Speed Dating Advice To Help You Have The Best Experience

 Speed dating can be a positive and rewarding experience for many people.
-During a speed dating event, you'll get to have short, one-on-one conversation with several people.
+During a speed dating event, you'll have short, one-on-one conversations with several people.
 At the end of the night, you'll be asked to indicate whether you're interested in seeing anyone you've chatted with again.
-If you and another person both mark that you'd like to meet up, you'll be given their contact information.
+If you and another person mark that you'd like to meet up, you'll be given their contact information.

-Many people like that speed dating presents an opportunity to gauge potential matches without the pressure that may come with a full-length date.
+Many people appreciate speed dating as it allows them to gauge potential matches in a relaxed setting, potentially ideal for those coming straight from work without the pressure of a full-length date.
 However, the experience can be nerve-wracking, uncomfortable, and even anxiety-producing for some.
-That said, there are several tips you can follow to prepare yourself for a more positive speed dating experience, such as practicing good body language, making eye contact, and wearing an outfit that makes you feel confident during your first impression.
+That said, there are several tips you can follow to prepare yourself for a more positive speed dating experience, such as practicing open body language, making eye contact, and wearing an outfit that makes you feel confident during your first impression.

 Worried about trying speed dating?